thecodess/Smart-Note/README.md

-Smart Note is a note app built with Jetpack Compose.
+Smart Note is a note app based on MVVM architecture and is built with Jetpack Compose.
 You can Add, Delete and Update Notes.
 Tech Stack:

  Kotlin